My Story In Numbers

 Anyway, she spent a long, long time, telling me that when I started doing yoga regularly it would change my life.
 I rolled my eyes, and then I turned 26, and it began – something finally clicked.
 I had tried ‘moving’ on and off over the years and experimented with running, pilates and spin classes, but I found exercise painful on many levels and had no motivation and no self-belief or connection with my body I have battled bulimia, body dysmorphia and panic attacks for years.
 My connection with my body has always been fragile and tenuous.
 For years I was 100% emotionally blocked from my physical being and treated it terribly.

 The thing that really clicked with me was when I bought Kino MacGregor’s beginner Yoga videos and religiously did them at home – secretly – mimicking her and learning the sun salutations and standing postures of the Ashtanga Yoga series by heart and getting them deep into my body.
 I took these DVD’s everywhere.
 On holiday, where I would persuade other people to do them with me (normally just my friends young daughter was interested) and they came on tour with me during my circus job where I would do them in my cramped little bunk wagon.
-(I never went beyond the first standing postures because I didn’t even realise there was more to do, and only now, 4 years later, have I started to develop a ‘real’ Ashtanga practice – I am a beginner, and it is my new love.)
+(I never went beyond the first standing postures because I didn’t even realise there was more to do.
+It just felt good so I kept on doing it.

 Slowly slowly though, it became difficult to hide my yoga, movement bug at work and I started running little yoga sessions for some of the other beautiful creatures of Nofit State’s show Bianco out in the grass in the morning before the day would begin.
 Then, on days-off we would do dancehall booty burning fitness in the tent – much to some of the other resting company member’s dismay.
 This became my biggest source of satisfaction.
 I loved the company and the show we were touring, but I didn’t love my job.